harshal-pandya/distos/pigs/write-up/write-up.md

 % CS677: Lab 1
 % Harshal Pandya and Brian Martin

-Our system represents a pig2pig network in which pigs collaborate to avoid impact with an adversarial bird.
+Our system implements the provided spec: a pig2pig network in which pigs collaborate to avoid impact with an adversarial bird.

-# Overall Design

-The overall design uses an actor-based formalism.
-TODO: more here

 ## Game Map